L3ster1337/L3ster1337/README.md

 # ☯️ l3ster's GitHub Sanctuary

 ♾️ Hello, world!
 I'm Abner, better known as l3ster.
 Since I was a kid I find myself deeply entrenched in the fascinating world of cybersecurity.
-As a hacker, pentester and Red Team, my days are spent navigating the intricate labyrinths of IoT hacking and delving into the meticulous art of malware analysis.
-But, my interests are not confined to the binary; I am also an avid lover of philosophy and the timeless wisdom found within the pages of books.
+As a hacker, pentester and Red Team, my days are fully dedicated in Web Hacking and malware analysis.
+I am also an avid lover of philosophy and the timeless wisdom found within the pages of books.

 So, welcome to my temple.
-Let's embark on this journey together, sharing knowledge, solving puzzles, and, most importantly, growing as a community.

 Stay curious, stay passionate, and never stop learning.

 - l3ster